aackerman/talks/javascript-flow/README.md

 The final project I made was text version of the game black jack.
 And I remember at the time thinking that it worked pretty well.
 I'm sure today I would be appalled by the quality and realize that it was completely broken.

+In the last week of the class the teacher tried to explain structs and pointers and I don't think anybody in the class really understood.

 [display image of c++ struct]

-In the last week of the class the teacher tried to explain structs and pointers and I don't think anybody in the class really understood.
 Those were my first real experiences with programming back in high school and I didn't really understand the tools so I didn't end up doing any programming at home.

 [display image of PHP and JavaScript]

 I worked with PHP and JavaScript while I was in college and that led me to my first job.
 And I have been working in JavaScript along with a variety of other languages ever since.
 Although I haven't written any PHP in years.
+And to me when I started with JavaScript and I didn't have to worry about type checking it very freeing and I was able to just learn the language instead of being belted in the face with type systems.

+And now the pendulum has swung back the other way.

 [display image of Flow logo]